heisolly/Metrix/DEPLOYMENT_READY.md

 ## ✅ **Everything is Ready for Production!**

-Your Metrix Gaming Platform is now fully configured and ready to deploy to Netlify.
+Your Metrix Gaming Platform is now fully configured and deployed to Vercel.

 ---